 Our partnerships fall into several categories, including traditional pharmaceutical alliances and licenses, and satellite company collaborators, external project funding alliances, and technology and intellectual property sales and licensing.
 We discuss each of these categories in more detail below, along with the relevant partnerships.

-Since 2007, our partnerships have generated an aggregate of more than $975 million in payments from upfront and licensing fees, equity purchase payments, milestone payments and research and development funding.
-In addition, for our current partnered programs we have the potential to earn $5.1 billion in future milestone payments.
+Since 2007, our partnerships have generated an aggregate of more than $1 billion in payments from upfront and licensing fees, equity purchase payments, milestone payments and research and development funding.
+In addition, for our current partnered programs we have the potential to earn nearly $9 billion in future milestone payments and licensing fees.
 We also have the potential to share in the future commercial success of our inventions and drugs resulting from these partnerships through earn out, profit sharing, or royalty arrangements.